|

 Anatomy defined |

-mental self-knowledge, and consists in the dissection of thoughts to discover
+is mental self-knowledge, and consists in the dissection of thoughts to

-their quality, quantity, and origin.
+discover their quality, quantity, and origin.
 Are thoughts divine or human?
-That is the

-important question.
-This branch of study is indispensable to the excision of
+That is the important question.
+This branch of study is indispensable to the

-error.
-The anatomy of Christian Science teaches when and how to probe the
+excision of error.
+The anatomy of Christian Science teaches when and how to

-self-inflicted wounds of selfishness, malice, envy, and hate.
-It teaches the
+probe the self-inflicted wounds of selfishness, malice, envy, and hate.
+It

-control of mad ambition.
-It unfolds the hallowed influences of unselfishness,
+teaches the control of mad ambition.
+It unfolds the hallowed influences of

-philanthropy, spiritual love.
-It urges the government of the body both in
+unselfishness, philanthropy, spiritual love.
+It urges the government of the

-health and in sickness.
-The Christian Scientist, through understanding mental
+body both in health and in sickness.
+The Christian Scientist, through

-anatomy, discerns and deals with the real cause of disease.
-The material
+understanding mental anatomy, discerns and deals with the real cause of

-physician gropes among phenomena, which fluctuate every instant under
+disease.
+The material physician gropes among phenomena, which fluctuate every

 |